khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

+1.0.31:

+Improved Italian localization.
+Thanks to fireb33@gmail.com

+You can now specify an initial command string when starting Android Terminal Emulator from another program using an intent.
+Thanks to Christoph Schmidt-Hieber, M.D. c.schmidt-hieber@ucl.ac.uk

+The Control-0-9 and Fn-0-9 key assignments have been reworked to be more compatible with Debian Xterm.
+Thanks to Steven Luo, steven+android@steven676.net

 1.0.30:

 Fix bugs in terminal emulation: Some versions of 'vi' may work better.
 Thanks Sam Jacobson for bug report and patch!